by K.M. Richards

 Dr. W. Eugene Scott died February 21, 2005, at age 75.
 His widow Melissa, who he married in 2000, is the current pastor of Faith Center and also occupies some hours on the University Network -- now renamed the "Pastor Scott Network" and also streaming online -- although old Gene Scott tapes still replay most of the day.

-Barbara Kreisman, the FCC attorney who oversaw the Faith Center revocations, is still at the Commission and has been Chief of the Video Services Division since December 1989.
+Barbara Kreisman, the FCC attorney who oversaw the Faith Center revocations, is still there and has been Chief of the Video Services Division since December 1989.

 Site concept © Clarke Ingram.
 Site design by K.M.
 Richards.